Mitochondrial disease may be

 the answer you’re looking for

-Did you know that mitochondrial diseases are among the most prevalent group of inherited neurological disorders?1
+Did you know that ~1 in 5,000 adults has a mitochondrial disease?
+They are among the most prevalent group of inherited neurological disorders.1

 Review No-Cost Genetic Tests